Johann Gottfried Piefke

-Johann Gottfried Piefke (9 September 1817 – 25 January 1884) was a German band leader, (Kapellmeister) and composer of military music.
+Johann Gottfried Piefke (9 September 1815 – 25 January 1884) was a German band leader, (Kapellmeister) and composer of military music.

+Life

 Piefke was born in Schwerin an der Warthe, Prussia (now Skwierzyna, Poland).
 In the 1850s, he was band leader for the 8th Infantry Regiment in Berlin.
 His famous marches include Preußens Gloria, Düppeler Schanzen-Marsch and the Königgrätzer Marsch – the latter composed after the Battle of Königgrätz in 1866, the decisive battle of the Austro-Prussian War).
 He arranged Franz Liszt's symphonic poem – Tasso for military band and may also have similarly arranged some of Liszt's marches.
 He died in Frankfurt an der Oder.